PUlanowski/Apache_Airflow_Data_Pipelines/README.md

 6. Perform quality checks of process

 <u>Notes and assumptions:</u>
-1. In original project were using whole massive dataset for song staging but for efficiency sake only one catalog is used.
-To amend it change in udac_example.dag.py line 50 from <br/>    s3_key = 'song_data/A/A/A'
+1. In this project is using massive dataset for song staging but for efficiency’s sake it can be chang in udac_example.dag.py line 50 to <br/>    s3_key = 'song_data/A/A/A'
-<br/>to<br/>
+<br/>from original<br/>
 s3_key = 'song_data'

-2. Schedule interval was changed to run once for testing purposes.
-To back to original please amend it change in udac_example.dag.py line 25 from <br/>schedule_interval='@once'
+2. Schedule interval was changed to run once each hour.
+For only one test run please amend it change in udac_example.dag.py line 25 to <br/>schedule_interval='@once'
-<br/>to<br/>
+<br/>from<br/>
 schedule_interval='0 * * * *'

 ## Airflow flow